Jump to Section

 What Causes Colon Cancer?

 The exact cause of colon cancer is unknown.
-But there are certain risk factors that increase the chance of developing this disease.
+However, there are certain risk factors that increase the chance of developing this disease.
 These risk factors include

-• Genetics: Certain genetic conditions such as HNPCC and FAP significantly increase risk of colon cancer during a patient’s lifetime.
+- Genetics: Certain genetic conditions such as HNPCC and FAP significantly increase the risk of colon cancer during a patient’s lifetime.

-• Inflammatory Bowel disease: Both Ulcerative Colitis and Crohn’s disease cause chronic inflammation of the colon that can increase risk of developing colon cancer.
+- Inflammatory Bowel Disease: Both Ulcerative Colitis and Crohn’s Disease cause chronic inflammation of the colon that can increase the risk of developing colon cancer.

 What Are My Treatment Options for Colon Cancer?